 - GigaVUE-FM acts as the default syslog server.
-You can also use external syslog servers using the following options: - Syslog server: Use the toggle option to enable or disable GigaVUE-FM acting as the syslog server. - Forward Events to System log: Turn on this option to forward events to external syslog servers.
+You can also use external syslog servers using the following options: - Syslog server: Use the toggle option to enable or disable GigaVUE-FM to act as the syslog server.
+As you toggle between these options, the devices will be configured asynchronously in the background. - Forward Events to System log: Turn on this option to forward events to external syslog servers.

-NOTE: Disable GigaVUE-FM as syslog server for optimum performance of GigaVUE-FM.
+Note: For optimized performance of GigaVUE-FM use an external syslog server, that is, disable GigaVUE-FM as syslog server.
 Instead, use an external syslog collector.